telerik/winforms-docs/controls/gridview/rows/adding-and-inserting-rows.md

 ---
 title: Adding and Inserting Rows
-page_title: Adding and Inserting Rows | RadGridView
+page_title: Adding and Inserting Rows - WinForms GridView Control
-description: This article shows how you can add or insert rows in RadGridView at runtime.
+description: Learn how to add or insert rows in WinForms GridView at run time.
 slug: winforms/gridview/rows/adding-and-inserting-rows
 tags: adding,and,inserting,rows
 published: True